 Preparing for surgery

-When the question of the need for surgery is resolved, the patient or his parents begin to search for a suitable hospital.
-Difficulties in choosing usually do not arise, because surgical removal of tonsils is carried out in all ENT departments of public hospitals.
+When the need for surgery is decided, the patient or his parents begin searching for a suitable hospital.
+There are usually no difficulties in choosing, because surgical removal of tonsils is carried out in all ENT departments public hospitals.
 The intervention is not very difficult, but the surgeon must be sufficiently qualified and experienced, especially when working with young children.

-Preparation for surgery to remove adenoids includes standard laboratory tests - general and biochemical for blood, coagulation studies, determination of group and Rh-affiliation, urinalysis, blood for HIV, syphilis and hepatitis.
-Adult patients are assigned an ECG, children are examined by a pediatrician, who, together with an otorhinolaryngologist, decides on the safety of the operation.
+Preparation for surgery to remove adenoids includes standard lab tests- general and biochemical for blood, coagulation testing, determination of group and Rh affiliation, urine test, blood for HIV, syphilis and hepatitis.
+Adult patients are prescribed an ECG; children are examined by a pediatrician, who, together with an otolaryngologist, decides on the safety of the operation.

-Adenotomy can be performed on an outpatient or inpatient basis, but most often hospitalization is not required.
-On the eve of the operation, the patient is allowed to have dinner at least 12 hours before the intervention, after which food and drink are completely excluded, because anesthesia can be general, and the child may vomit against the background of anesthesia.
+Adenotomy can be performed on an outpatient basis or in inpatient conditions, but most often hospitalization is not required.
+On the eve of the operation, the patient is allowed to have dinner at least 12 hours before the intervention, after which food and drink are completely excluded, because general anesthesia can be used, and the child may vomit during pain relief.
 In female patients, surgery is not prescribed during menstruation due to the risk of bleeding.

 Features of anesthesia

-The method of pain relief is one of the most important and crucial stages of treatment, it is determined by the age of the patient.
-If we are talking about a child under seven years old, then general anesthesia is indicated, for older children and adults, adenotomy is done under local anesthesia, although in each case the doctor is suitable individually.
+The method of pain relief is one of the most important and responsible stages of treatment; it is determined by the age of the patient.
+If we are talking about a child under seven years old, then general anesthesia is indicated; for older children and adults, adenotomy is performed under local anesthesia, although in each case the doctor approaches it individually.

-Operation under general anesthesia for a small child has an important advantage: the absence of operational stress, as in the case when the baby sees everything that happens in the operating room, without even feeling pain.
-The anesthesiologist chooses drugs for anesthesia individually, but most modern drugs are safe, low-toxic, and anesthesia is similar to normal sleep.
-Currently, Esmeron, Dormikum, Diprivan, etc. are used in pediatrics.
+Operation under general anesthesia for a small child it has an important advantage: the absence of operational stress, as is the case when the baby sees everything that happens in the operating room without even feeling pain.
+The anesthesiologist selects drugs for anesthesia individually, but most modern means safe, low-toxic, and anesthesia is similar to normal sleep.
+Currently, Esmeron, Dormicum, Diprivan, etc. are used in pediatrics.

-General anesthesia is preferable for children 3-4 years old, in whom the effect of being present at the operation can cause severe fear and anxiety.
-It is easier to negotiate, explain and reassure older patients who have not even reached the age of seven, so local anesthesia can be performed for preschool children.
+General anesthesia is preferable in children 3-4 years old, in whom the effect of being present at the operation can cause severe fear and anxiety.
+With older patients, even those under seven years of age, it is easier to negotiate, explain and reassure, so local anesthesia can also be performed on preschool children.

-If planned local anesthesia, then a sedative drug is preliminarily injected, and the nasopharynx is irrigated with a lidocaine solution so that further injecting of the anesthetic is not painful.
+If planned local anesthesia, then pre-entered sedative, and the nasopharynx is irrigated with a lidocaine solution so that further injection of the anesthetic is not painful.
 To achieve a good level of pain relief, lidocaine or novocaine is used, which is injected directly into the tonsil area.
-The advantage of such anesthesia is the absence of a period of "recovery" from anesthesia and the toxic effect of drugs.
+The advantage of such anesthesia is the absence of a “recovery” period from anesthesia and toxic effect medicines.

-In the case of local anesthesia, the patient is conscious, he sees and hears everything, therefore fear and anxiety are not uncommon even in adults.
-To minimize stress, the doctor before the adenotomy tells the patient in detail about the upcoming operation and tries to calm him down as much as possible, especially if the latter is a child.
-On the part of the parents, psychological support and attention are also of no small importance, which will help to transfer the operation as calmly as possible.
+In the case of local anesthesia, the patient is conscious, sees and hears everything, so fear and anxiety are not uncommon even in adults.
+To minimize stress, before the adenotomy, the doctor tells the patient in detail about the upcoming operation and tries to calm him down as much as possible, especially if the latter is a child.
+Psychological support and attention from parents are also of no small importance, which will help to endure the operation as calmly as possible.

-To date, in addition to the classical adenotomy, other methods of removing the pharyngeal tonsil using physical factors have been developed - laser, coblation, radio wave coagulation.
-The use of endoscopic techniques makes the treatment more effective and safer.
+To date, in addition to classical adenotomy, other methods have been developed for removing the pharyngeal tonsil using physical factors- laser, coblation, radio wave coagulation.
+The use of endoscopic technology makes treatment more effective and safe.

 classic adenotomy

-Classical adenotomy is performed using a special instrument - Beckmann's adenotome.
-The patient, as a rule, sits, and the adenotome is inserted into the oral cavity to the amygdala behind the soft palate, which is raised by the laryngeal speculum.
-The adenoids must completely enter the adenotome ring, after which they are excised with one quick movement of the surgeon's hand and withdrawn out through the mouth.
-Bleeding stops by itself or the vessels coagulate.
-In case of severe bleeding, the area of operation is treated with hemostatics.
+Classic adenotomy is performed using a special instrument - Beckmann's adenotomy.
+The patient, as a rule, sits, and the adenotom is inserted into the oral cavity to the tonsil behind the soft palate, which is raised by the laryngeal mirror.
+The adenoids must completely enter the adenotomy ring, after which they are excised with one quick movement of the surgeon’s hand and removed through the mouth.
+The bleeding stops on its own or the vessels coagulate.
+At heavy bleeding the surgical area is treated with hemostatic agents.

-The operation is usually performed under local anesthesia and takes a few minutes.
-Children who have received a sedative and who are prepared for the procedure by their parents and a doctor tolerate it well, so many specialists prefer local anesthesia.
+The operation is often performed under local anesthesia and takes a few minutes.
+Children who are sedated and prepared for the procedure by their parents and doctor tolerate it well, which is why many specialists prefer local anesthesia.

-After removing the tonsil, the child is sent to the ward with one of the parents, and if the postoperative period is favorable, he can be sent home on the same day.
+After removal of the tonsil, the child is sent to the ward with one of the parents, and if the postoperative period is favorable, he can be sent home on the same day.

-The advantage of the method the possibility of its use on an outpatient basis and under local anesthesia is considered.
-A significant disadvantage is that the surgeon acts blindly, if it is not possible to use the endoscope, because of this, there is a high probability of leaving the lymphoid tissue with subsequent relapse.
+The advantage of the method it is considered possible to use it on an outpatient basis and under local anesthesia.
+A significant disadvantage is that the surgeon acts blindly, if it is not possible to use an endoscope, because of this there is a high probability of leaving lymphoid tissue with subsequent relapse.

 Endoscopic adenotomy

 Endoscopic removal of adenoids is one of the most modern and promising methods of treating pathology.
-The use of endoscopic technique allows you to carefully examine the pharyngeal area, safely and radically remove the pharyngeal tonsil.
+The use of endoscopic technology allows a thorough examination of the pharyngeal area and safe and radical removal of the pharyngeal tonsil.

 The operation is performed under general anesthesia.
-The endoscope is inserted through one of the nasal passages, the surgeon examines the pharyngeal wall, after which he excises the adenoid tissue with an adenotome, forceps, microdebrider, and laser.
-Some specialists supplement endoscopic control with visual, introducing a laryngeal speculum through the oral cavity.
+The endoscope is inserted through one of the nasal passages, the surgeon examines the wall of the pharynx, after which he excises the adenoid tissue with an adenotome, forceps, microdebrider, or laser.
+Some specialists complement endoscopic control with visual control by introducing a laryngeal speculum through the oral cavity.

-Endoscopy makes it possible to most completely remove the overgrown lymphoid tissue, and in case of relapse, it is simply irreplaceable.
-Endoscopic removal of adenoids is especially indicated when the proliferation occurs not in the lumen of the pharynx, but along its surface.
-The operation is longer than the classical adenotomy, but also more accurate, because the surgeon acts on purpose.
-The excised tissue is removed more often through the nasal passage, free from the endoscope, but possibly through the oral cavity.
+Endoscopy makes it possible to most completely remove the overgrown lymphoid tissue, and in case of relapse it is simply irreplaceable.
+Endoscopic removal of adenoids is especially indicated when the growth occurs not in the lumen of the pharynx, but along its surface.
+The operation is longer than a classic adenotomy, but also more accurate, because the surgeon acts with precision.
+The excised tissue is often removed through the nasal passage, free from the endoscope, but it is also possible through the oral cavity.

 endoscopic adenotomy

-An option for endoscopic removal of adenoids is shaver Technics, when the tissue is excised with a special device - a shaver (microdebrider).
-This device is a micro-cutter with a rotating head, placed in a hollow tube.
-The cutter blade cuts off hypertrophied tissues, crushes them, and then the amygdala is aspirated into a special container, which eliminates the risk of getting it into the respiratory tract.
+An option for endoscopic adenoid removal is shaver technique, when the tissue is excised with a special device - a shaver (microdebrider).
+This device is a micro-mill with a rotating head placed in a hollow tube.
+The cutter blade cuts off the hypertrophied tissue, crushes it, and then the tonsil is sucked out by an aspirator into a special container, which eliminates the risk of it getting into the respiratory tract.

-The advantage of the shaver technique- low invasiveness, that is, the healthy tissue of the pharynx is not damaged, the risk of bleeding is minimal, there are no scars, while endoscopic control makes it possible to completely excise the amygdala, preventing relapse.
+The advantage of shaver technology- low trauma, that is, healthy tissue of the pharynx is not damaged, the risk of bleeding is minimal, no scars remain, while endoscopic control makes it possible to completely excise the tonsil, preventing relapse.
 The method is considered one of the most modern and effective.

-Too narrow nasal passages in a small child, through which it is impossible to enter the instrumentation, may become a limitation to the removal of the tonsil with a microdebrider.
-In addition, not every hospital can afford the necessary expensive equipment, so more often this method is offered by private clinics.
+A limitation to removing the tonsil with a microdebrider may be that the nasal passages in a small child are too narrow, through which it is impossible to insert instruments.
+In addition, not every hospital can afford the necessary expensive equipment, so private clinics often offer this method.

 Video: endoscopic adenotomy